-According to a survey from Maritz Research and Evolve24, 70% of companies ignore customer complaints posted on social media channels, which is deplorable.
+According to a survey from Fishburn Hedges and Echo Research, 70% of companies ignore customer complaints posted on social media channels, which is deplorable.

 You don’t just need to not only know what’s being said about you.
 You need to know when – and how – to respond to it.
 The same survey found that 83% of people who complained either liked or loved the fact that the company bothered to respond.

 I’ve been saying this to just about anyone who’ll listen for the past four years: The only way you are going to tackle user-generated content is by creating content of your own.
 There are many ways to do this effectively – online video, eBooks, blogging, social media marketing, etc. Unless you contribute content to redress the balance, you’re on a hiding to nothing.